Screen vs. Digital

 Screen printing has been around for a very long time.
 It has proven to be one of the most reliable ways to get the job done and at a decent price.
 This technique requires a fine mesh screen that gets coated with a chemical known as an emulsion.
 Once dried, a stencil can then be made to print with.
 It then gets placed into a machine or some form of printing table where ink is added and the print can begin.
 The image then gets transferred to the correx, (the material commonly used for yard signs) with the swipe of a squeegee that has a good amount of pressure on it.
 After printing is complete, it goes under a UV light to cure the wet ink, and boom, you got yourself a sign.

-Most screen-printed signs are printed with UV ink, so they can be cured quickly, and they will last longer against outdoor elements.
+Most screen-printed signs are printed with a standard color selection of UV inks, so they can be cured quickly, and they will last longer against outdoor elements.
 Because of that feature, they are most commonly used outside.
 The ink used in screen-printing also has more of a gloss finish when completed.
 A big reason why people use screen printing is that higher quantities can be printed at a lower cost.
 One downside to printing in this manner is that full-color signs cannot be done.
 That means you can only print with a maximum of 4 colors in one design.
 However, most print shops that do screen-printing limit it to 3 colors.
 On average, signs done with this style tend to last about 3 – 5 years, enduring the weather that all the seasons have to offer.